 We tried two different ideas.
 You can see how they worked out below and choose the one you like the best.

 My daughter chose to paint the inner portion of plastic wrap with glitter glue and then sprinkle a bit more glitter on for a sparkly winter wonderland.

-Once your snow is in place, use clear tape to secure the paper plate to the construction paper circle.
-My kids opted to decorate the outside of the plate with a bit of glitter glue.
-(You can never have enough sparkle!)
+Once your snow is in place, use clear tape to secure the construction paper circle to the paper plate.

 If desired, your child can also decorate the outside of the paper plate.

 This paper plate snow globe craft looks beautiful hanging up.
 It’s a fun winter decoration your child will be proud to show off.